The Casagrandes Movie: Plot

-Ronnie Anne is celebrating her twelfth birthday.
+Ronnie Anne is celebrating her 12th birthday.
 She intends to celebrate her "Summer of 12" at Xtreme Eddie's, a dangerous theme park open to only 12 year olds and older, with her best friend, Sid Chang, but her family surprises her with a trip to Japunda, Mexico, much to her dismay.
 In Mexico, Ronnie Anne takes interest to a necklace that a shopkeeper claims to hold the last connection between humans and gods, but Maria dismisses it as a hoax.
 However, Ronnie Anne buys the necklace behind her mother's back.

 The family head to Mama Lupe's house, where Ronnie Anne points out a nearby mountain that resembles a half-pipe.
 Carlos tells her that the mountain is named after the petrified form of the demigoddess Punguari, whose parents denied her from becoming a full-fledged god due to her rebellious nature and lack of responsibility.
 Dissatisfied, Punguari snuck out and stole a mask that allowed her to become a god; however, the ground around her started to crack and separate.
 Sisiki, her mother, was forced to petrify her daughter; should Punguari be freed now, Mexico would be in danger.

 The next day, Ronnie Anne decides to go to Mount Punguari, where she starts to synchronize skate with Sid via video call.
 However, Ronnie Anne falls off her skateboard, breaking her necklace and releasing Punguari.
 Soon, a young girl, who introduces herself as Shara, calls for help, her leg having been trapped underneath a branch following an earthquake.
 Ronnie Anne, accompanied by Shara, is confronted by her mother, who is angry that she snuck out to do her own thing.
 Later that evening, Maria expresses her frustration about Ronnie Anne's rebellious nature, prompting Mama Lupe to take her outside to practice her chancla throwing.

 Shara and Ronnie Anne sneak away to a museum, where Ronnie Anne uncovers the gateway to the realm holding the mask.
 Shara, taking the mask, reveals that she is in fact Punguari all along, leaving Ronnie Anne trapped within the realm.
 However, her grandfather Hector ends up finding her through a magical mirror.
 Ronnie Anne explains her plight to her family, who sneak into the museum at night to save her.
 Ronnie Anne realizes that the story of Punguari was wrong: as Punguari wielded the mask, the cracks forming within the ground was allowing another deity - Ucumu, the god of the underworld - to rise up from the ground.